sara-nl/spiderdocs/source/Pages/compute_on_spider.rst

-In addition to the regular ``sbatch`` constraints, we also have introduced a number of Spider-specific constraints that are tailored to the hardware of our compute nodes for the Spider platform.
+In addition to the regular ``sbatch`` constraints, we also have introduced a number of Spider-specific constraints that are tailored to the hardware of our compute nodes for the :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` platform.

 These specific constraints need to be specified via constraint labels to ``sbatch`` on job submission via the option ``--constraint=<constraint-label-1>,<constraint-label-2>,...,<constraint-label-n>``